-Make ahead tip: Make the bread ahead of time by freezing it.
+- Make Ahead Instructions: Make the bread ahead of time by freezing it.
 Bake it, cool it, wrap it up in aluminum foil and freeze the loaf as a whole.
 Allow to thaw overnight in the refrigerator and bring to room temperature before slicing and serving.
 Freezes well up to 3 months.

 - Special Tools: Melamine Mixing Bowls | Glass Mixing Bowls | Rainbow Whisks | Loaf Pan | Paper Muffin Liners | Muffin Pan

 - Blot Zucchini: Very lightly blot the zucchini.
 Do not squeeze moisture out, just give it a light blot to rid some, especially if your zucchini is extra wet.

 - Muffins: Grease a 12-count muffin pan or line with liners.
 Prepare batter in step 2.
 Spoon the batter evenly into each liner, filling each all the way to the top.
 Bake the muffins for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 13-16 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 18-21 minutes, give or take.
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.